scious/documentation/docs/scious-search/latest/visual-elements.md

 4. `Search query` Keywords to search.
 Set to the Typing Trigger Value for best results.
 5. `Fields to search` The Bubble fields to search supplied as a JSON list.
 6. `Fields to facet` The Bubble fields to facet supplied as a JSON list.
 Specifies the order of returned "Facets".
 7. `Filters` This section allows you to compose your filters using Javascript.
-Follow your search provider's syntax for building filtering strings.
+It works exactly like the Scious Search visual element's `Filters` input.
+Details [here](#filters-deep-dive).
 8. `Max values per facet` The maximum number of facet values returned per facet.
 9. `Facet query` Keywords to search in `Fields to facet`.
 Set to the Typing Trigger's `Output text` for best results.
 10. `Advanced options` Additional options for tuning search results.
+It works exactly like the Scious Search visual element's `Advanced options` input.
+Details [here](#advanced-options).

 **Outputs**